How can we bring a unified, contemporary identity to a revered campus neighborhood?

 Sumers' companion building, the Craig and Nancy Schnuck Pavilion, houses a large café and a bike hub in addition to the university's Environmental Studies Program and Office of Sustainability.
 Together, the two new glass pavilions frame the towers of Brookings Hall beyond.
 A new underground parking garage allows nearly six acres of impervious surface parking to be replaced with lawns, trees, and plantings.
-It also orients visitors, increases access to the new East End, and promotes low-carbon transportation by providing electric vehicle charging stations, designated car-share parking, and an on-campus bus stop.
+It also orients visitors, increases access to the new East End, and promotes low-carbon transportation by providing electric vehicle charging stations, designated car-share parking, and a campus shuttle stop.

 While remaining faithful to the original Cope & Stewardson plan, each of these buildings embodies a vibrant, contemporary approach to materials, technology, and sustainability.
 By emphasizing long-term flexibility, sustainability, and welcome, the newly built spaces ensure a unified and well connected East End for generations to come.
 They also reflect a redoubled commitment to art and design and the important roles both play at a private research university.